Research and consultation reach different conclusions on Edinburgh Spaces for People schemes becoming permanent

 “The last thing I’d say is that businesses are not against active travel, a lot of owners are citizens who actively travel the same way other residents do.
 But what they want is proper thought out planning and engagement with proper time frames to implement changes.
 They just want this done properly and up until now it has not been done with the right level of dialogue.”

+But the main disadvantages were increased traffic and congestion, inconvenience to car users, difficulties for residents parking or receiving deliveries, delivery and parking problems for businesses and in shopping streets, and problems for people with mobility difficulties.

-David Hunter, organiser with Keep Edinburgh Moving, has been vocal in his opposition to the way in which SfP measures have been rolled out.
-He has helped to organise and collate community responses that are opposed to the SfP measures as they stand across the city.
+SfP opponent David Hunter, organiser of the pressure group Keep Edinburgh Moving, has been vocal in his criticism of the measures.

-He said: “Very interested to know when the market research was commissioned in comparison with the launch of the consultation?
-If it was relatively late in the day that the research was commissioned then the concern would be that the council did not like what they were seeing, so decided an alternative path.

-“Residents groups have been pretty consistent in saying that decisions for covid emergency SfP schemes should sit with the local residents they impact.
+He said: “Residents groups have been pretty consistent in saying that decisions for Covid emergency SfP schemes should sit with the local residents they impact.
 Clearly from that perspective a city wide consultation with 18k responses should be the primary driver of decision making.

-“I would also say that we shared significant concerns with the structure and questions of the consultation and its apparent bias - the people of Edinburgh do not support the making of SfP schemes permanent.
-18,000 responses.

-“It is very clear from residents' independent market research undertaken for East Craigs, Silverknowes and Lanark road that wherever local residents are consulted over specific SfP schemes, the result has been an overwhelming rejection.

 “If the council - and we hope it is not the case - is now planning to spin the decision making process to somehow deprioritise the clear expressions of 18,000 residents then that position is indefensible and untenable.